taz1003/PP4_Eventify_Event_Planner/README.md

     - User profiles showing created and attended events
     - Password change functionality
     - Visibility to attendee count for an event
+    - Willing users can fill up collaboration form, when done, an automated email will be sent to the developer

 ![Event-profile](static/images/eventify-profile-page.png)